Welcome, visitor! [ Login

 Weight Training and the Bulking Up Myth

-Whether they hear it from other or by watching Oprah, many are still very concerned that working out with weights will give them that thick, bulky look.
+Whether they hear it from other women or by watching Oprah, many women are still very concerned that with weights will give them that thick, bulky look.
 The myth is that using dumbbells over five pounds will contribute to muscle hypertrophy, or increased size, and that the way to build without bulking up is to perform a high number of reps using light weights.

 There are three components required to achieve hypertrophy.
-One is a very high volume of training.
+One is a very high of training.
 Those looking to add bulk need to lift as many as six days a week, performing multiple exercises per muscle group (e.g. a bench press, incline press, and dumbbell press for chest) at a high number of sets (at least four to six) and low to moderate number of reps.
-Full-body strength training two to three days per week for 45 minutes, a program typically recommended to wanting to lose weight and tone up, is not enough volume to produce significant size gains.
+Full-body two to three days per week for 45 minutes, a program typically recommended to women wanting to lose weight and up, is not enough to produce significant size gains.

 Some women still may find that weight training gives them bigger muscles than they’d like.
 The likely reason is that they’re training like bodybuilders, not like athletes.
 Women prone to bulking, therefore, might want to ditch isolated exercises like biceps curls and leg extensions in favor of compound movements requiring less external resistance: bodyweight exercises like lunges, dips, and step-ups.